SiliconSelf/siliconself.github.io/content/about/about.md

 I run my own fleet of servers for personal projects and infrastructure using decommissioned datacenter hardware from eBay running NixOS.
 Things I host include servers for [Conduit](https://conduit.rs), [Jellyfin](https://jellyfin.org/), [Navidrome](https://www.navidrome.org/), various game servers, and more.

 **🥋 Martial Artist:**
-I am an avid martial artist and pursuing shodans in International Kenpo and Kamishin Ryu.
+I am an avid martial artist and pursuing shodan in International Kenpo and Kamishin-Ryu.
 I've also been interested in the biomechanics of early Hong Kong Wing Chun and have been incorporating some of their theories into my usual arts.

 **🌐 Digital Privacy Advocate:**
 I am a huge proponent of digital privacy and an [EFF](https://eff.org) member.
 I have developed several tools to help people enforce their own privacy online and work with survivors of stalking, sexual assault, and domestic violence on a pro-bono basis to protect their physical safety by enhancing their digital privacy    .